-FFL-Student meetings
+FFL-Student meeting

-The purpose of the FFL-Student meetings is to provide students with information, support, and consultation around the practicum process.
+The purpose of the FFL-Student meeting is to provide students with information, support, and consultation around the practicum process.

-The timing of these sessions is strategically planned to align with specific milestones during the practicum, including commencement, development of the learning contract, midpoint assessment, and final evaluation.
-Likewise, field instructors are encouraged to participate in the Professional Development series designed to equip them with pertinent details regarding these milestones.
+Field instructors are encouraged to participate in the Professional Development series designed to equip them with pertinent details regarding these milestones.

-Outside of the sessions, FFLs are available to students and field instructors, either individually or together, for confidential assistance and problem solving if concerns and challenges arise in the practicum.
+Outside of this session, FFLs are available to students and field instructors, either individually or together, for confidential assistance and problem solving for concerns and challenges that may arise in the practicum.